tuxtof/labs/calm/alm/calm_workshop_alm.rst

 ===========

 While equating ALM with the software development process isn’t accurate, development certainly is a fundamental part of every custom application’s lifecycle.
-Figure 3 takes a closer look at this aspect of ALM.
+The following figure takes a closer look at this aspect of ALM.

 .. figure:: http://s3.nutanixworkshops.com/calm/alm/image12.png